 Your daily reading with your child gives you a very good idea of the sounds and words they can already read.

 Use the phonics mats (available in the downloads of our Home Learning Support Page) - start on mat 1 and with the lower case letters – and ask the children to say the sound and then find something in the room that starts with the sound.

-Based on your child’s age and what you already know about what they can do, either ask them to write their name, or maybe a simple sentence about a book or TV programme or something you have done together- look at mistakes they make.
+Ask them to write their name, or maybe a simple sentence about a book or TV programme or something you have done together- look at mistakes they make.
 Things to look out for are

 how they hold their pencil,